Spensley Street Primary School

 The design is drawn from these adjacencies; the presence of mathematics, science and engineering alongside art and music.
 To respond to this, we drew from the buildings that make up this space: the brutalist grid structure of the main school buildings and the more playful BER additions.
 The grid, used to conceal structure and divide space is shifted and distorted as the architecture extends into the outdoor terrace – capturing how creativity bends the rules in order to innovate.

 Using the existing structure required the use of lightweight cladding, a constraint we worked with to combine textured surfaces with colourful ones.
-With the wall drawings of Sol LeWitt as a key reference, the coloured cladding gives another dynamic layer in order that this space achieves what the school wanted: to be flexible, engaging, and unlike any other it has.
+With the instruction paintings of Sol LeWitt as a key reference, the coloured cladding gives another dynamic layer in order that this space achieves what the school wanted: to be flexible, engaging, and unlike any other it has.

 - Full Services

 Photographer: John Gollings

 Built - imaginarily - from a variety of industrial components, reassembled to deliver flexible and intimate spaces that celebrate the once industrial area.

 The design of this classroom building draws upon the school’s existing spaces and surroundings to explore a story of context, legacy and change.